Middle East Eye

 “If the president goes in his direction, there would be very little opposition,” an unidentified US official told Reuters of Harward.
 “He’s very highly regarded, and doesn’t have the baggage that Petraeus has.”

-Posted by Ian Greenhalgh on February 15, 2017, With 481 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on February 15, 2017, With 488 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.